wuaw/battle-notify/README.md

 - `Added` An abnormality was added to the target.
 - `AddedOrRefreshed` An abnormality was added, or refreshed on the target.
 - `Refreshed` An abnormality was refreshed on the target.
+  - Both `Refreshed` types have extra arguments: `required_stacks`
+  - Specifying `required_stacks` of `5` would mean that the module only notifies you once the abnormality is refreshed with stacks of `5` or higher.
+This field only takes an integer as an argument.
 - `Expiring` An abnormality is expiring on the target.
   - This type has extra arguments: `time_remaining`
   - Specifying a `time_remaining` of `6` would mean that when 6 seconds are left on the buff or debuff, the notification for this event is shown.